-The Administrative Team reserves the right to assign a disciplinary consequence for any behavior not specifically addressed in the Code of Conduct.
-The Team will meet to discuss any such behaviors on a case by case basis.
+The Administrative Team reserves the right to assign a disciplinary consequence for any behavior not specifically addressed in the Student Code of Conduct.
+The administration will meet to discuss any such behaviors on a case-by-case basis.
 Students may be disciplined for violations of safety or security that are not specifically addressed elsewhere.
-Unacceptable behaviors in the parking lot may be subject to interpretation (speeding, squealing tires, crossing lanes).
+Unacceptable behaviors in the parking lot may be subject to interpretation (speeding, squealing tires, crossing lanes, cutting off other drivers, etc.).